QualitativeDataRepository/iqmrnavigator/participants/index.md

 COMMUNICATIONS
 --------------

-While you are in Syracuse, we will communicate with you via email and a chat app to be determined.
+IQMR leadership will mainly communicate with you via the **IQMR 2025 group chat on Slack**.
+You should have received an email  from Slack asking you to accept an invitation to join the chat/channel.
+We will also end emails with the most critical information, but it will be essential for you to join the Slack chat/channel and to keep an eye on it during the Institute.

 GETTING TO SYRACUSE
 --------------